Cambodia Foodservice Market Analysis by Mordor Intelligence

 Recent Industry Developments

-- July 2025: Brown Coffee, a prominent Cambodian café chain, has partnered with GrabFood to launch a new matcha beverage series available exclusively through the delivery platform.
+- July 2025: Brown Coffee, one of the prominent Cambodian café chains, has partnered with GrabFood to launch a new matcha beverage series available exclusively through the delivery platform.

 - November 2024: Little Caesars opened its first restaurant in Cambodia.
 The restaurant's menu features Little Caesars' classic pizzas, including their signature pepperoni and cheese pizzas at affordable prices, along with sides such as Crazy Bread, dipping sauces, and Crazy Puffs.